petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/setting-up-liferay/clustering-for-high-availability/configuring-unicast-over-tcp.md

     ```

     ```{important}
-    Note that the `port_range` is set to `1` so that TCCPing will probe additional ports.
+    Note that the `port_range` is set to `1` so that TCCPing will probe additional ports to create each channel.
 For example, for `initial_hosts="HostA[7800],HostB[7800]`, TCCPing will try to contact both HostA and HostB with port 7800 and 7801.
     ```

     **Regarding Initial Hosts:**